hexa1/gogo-groovy-gradle/README.md

 - Sample Application main class and package
 - Sample Spock Test case
 - Saimple JUnit Test case
+- Example of a FatJar task: create a distributable jar with all deps
+- Example of a provided config: define compile-time deps without them being in the distributable jar: useful for building groovy libs and excluding Groovy! (or Slf4j)

 Useful Commands
 ===============